cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/comprehensive-review.md

 You object to the collaborator's approach and instead propose to use the fact that the randomization was done at the region level very seriously and aggregate the data at the region level.
 Since the sample is small, you propose to run a Fisher exact test.

-**True or False:** The test will test the hypothesis H0 that the average treatment effect is significantly different from 0.
+True or false?
+The test will test the hypothesis H<sub>0</sub> that the average treatment effect is significantly different from 0.

-True

-False

 ### Question 16